sylwia-budzynska/vscode-codeql-starter-codespace/README.md

 You can choose between several options to do the exercises:
 * Option A: Recommended: GitHub Codespace (Using a Browser or VS Code - CodeQL is run remotely on a Linux based GitHub Codespace in the cloud)
-* Option B: Local installation using VS Code
+* Option B: Local installation
 * CodeQL CLI
 * CodeQL in [neovim](https://github.com/pwntester/codeql.nvim)
 * CodeQL in [emacs](https://github.com/anticomputer/emacs-codeql)